-2. Wisconsin treatment
+(2) Wisconsin treatment

 The total amount of farmland preservation credit you receive must be included in taxable income on your Wisconsin individual income tax return, corporation franchise or income tax return, trust return, or estate tax return for the year in which it is received.
-Any portion not included in federal adjusted gross income (the starting point for determining Wisconsin taxable income) must be included as an addition to federal income (for example, on line 4 of the 2015 Wisconsin Form 1).
+Any portion not included in federal adjusted gross income (the starting point for determining Wisconsin taxable income) must be included as an addition to federal income (for example, on line 4 of the 2018 Wisconsin Form 1).

-Partners, members of LLCs treated as partnerships, and tax-option (S) corporation shareholders must report their credit received as other income on their individual income tax returns.
+Partners, members of LLCs treated as partnerships, tax-option (S) corporation shareholders, and grantors of a revocable trust must report their credit received as other income on their individual income tax returns.
 The credit should not be reported as income on the tax return of the partnership, LLC, or tax-option (S) corporation.

 Your farmland preservation credit will decrease any income tax due or increase any income tax refund.
 The full amount of the credit allowed, rather than the net amount received, must be included in Wisconsin taxable income.
-As an illustration, assume that on your 2014 Wisconsin Form 1 you have a tax liability of \$600 and are allowed a farmland preservation credit of \$1,000, resulting in a refund check of \$400, which you receive in 2015.
-The total credit of \$1,000 is taxable income on your 2015 Wisconsin income tax return, not just the \$400.
+As an illustration, assume that on your 2017 Wisconsin Form 1 you have a tax liability of \$600 and are allowed a farmland preservation credit of \$1,000, resulting in a refund check of \$400, which you receive in

+2018.
+The total credit of \$1,000 is taxable income on your 2018 Wisconsin income tax return, not just the \$400.

-3. Examples
+(3) Examples

-Example 1: You file a 2014 farmland preservation credit claim based on 2014 property taxes of \$5,500, which you paid in 2014.
-You deducted the taxes on your 2014 federal return and received a tax benefit from the deduction.
-You receive a 2014 farmland preservation credit of \$1,700 in 2015.
+Example 1: You file a 2017 farmland preservation credit claim based on 2017 property taxes of \$5,500, which you paid in 2017.
+You deducted the taxes on your 2017 federal return and received a tax benefit from the deduction.
+You receive a 2017 farmland preservation credit of \$1,700 in 2018.

-Federal - You report the \$1,700 farmland preservation credit received in 2015 as other income.
+Federal - You report the \$1,700 farmland preservation credit received in 2018 as other income.

 Wisconsin - The \$1,700 credit is included in your federal adjusted gross income, which is the starting point for determining Wisconsin taxable income.
 No adjustment of that amount is required for Wisconsin purposes.

-Example 2: You file a 2014 farmland preservation credit claim based on 2014 property taxes of \$5,000, which were paid in 2015.
-Of the property taxes on which the claim is based, 85% (\$4,250) are farm taxes deductible on federal Schedule F, and 15% (\$750) are personal taxes deductible on federal Schedule A. You receive a 2014 farmland preservation credit of \$1,600 in 2015.
+Example 2: You file a 2017 farmland preservation credit claim based on 2017 property taxes of \$5,000, which were paid in 2018.
+Of the property taxes on which the claim is based, 85% (\$4,250) are farm taxes deductible on federal Schedule F, and 15% (\$750) are personal taxes deductible on federal Schedule A. You receive a 2017 farmland preservation credit of \$1,600 in 2018.

-Federal - You report the farmland preservation credit of \$1,600 received in 2015 on your 2015 federal income tax return by reducing the farm tax deduction by 85% of the credit and the itemized deduction for property taxes by 15% of the credit.
+Federal - You report the farmland preservation credit of \$1,600 received in 2018 on your 2018 federal income tax return by reducing the farm tax deduction by 85% of the credit and the itemized deduction for property taxes by 15% of the credit.
 Your Schedule F deduction of \$4,250 is reduced by \$1,360 (85% of \$1,600) to \$2,890, and your Schedule A deduction of \$750 is reduced by \$240 (15% of \$1,600) to \$510.

-Wisconsin - You report the farmland preservation credit of \$1,600 received in 2015 on your 2015 Wisconsin income tax return by bringing \$1,360 forward as federal adjusted gross income (the farm property tax deduction, which is reduced from \$4,250 to \$2,890 on federal Schedule F), and by adding \$240 as an addition to federal income on Form 1 (this is the 15% of the credit used to reduce the itemized deduction for property taxes on federal Schedule A, which is not brought forward to Wisconsin Form 1).
+Wisconsin - You report the farmland preservation credit of \$1,600 received in 2018 on your 2018 Wisconsin income tax return by bringing \$1,360 forward as federal adjusted gross income (the farm property tax deduction, which is reduced from \$4,250 to \$2,890 on federal Schedule F), and by adding \$240 as an addition to federal income on Form 1 (this is the 15% of the credit used to reduce the itemized deduction for property taxes on federal Schedule A, which is not brought forward to Wisconsin Form 1).